Adel-ak/Public-API-Requests/README.md

 # Added features
 - Show more button
-- slide show with animation
+- slide show with animation (Removed)